Canada’s Food Guide (CFG)

 Healthy eating includes being mindful of eating habits.
 Noticing hunger and fullness cues is one part of this and helps guide decisions on how much to eat.

-9. Where can healthy eating guidance for different life stages be found?
-The food guide snapshot does not include this information.
+8. Where can healthy eating guidance for different life stages be found?

 Healthy eating guidance for different life stages (e.g. teens, adults, seniors) can be found under Tips for Healthy Eating.

-10. Will the CFG and related resources be translated into different languages?
+9. Will CFG and related resources be translated into different languages?
 What about cultural adaptations?

 Cultural adaptations are not being considered at this time.
 Health Canada has strived to build cultural diversity into the new food guide.